tsiemens/pwds/README.md

-# pwd.sh
+# pwds

-Script to manage passwords in an encrypted file using gpg.
+Python script to manage passwords in an encrypted file using gpg.

 Passwords can be stored with and searched by a number of attributes, like platform, username, email, notes.

+Will by default use an encrypted file at ./pwds.safe or ~/.pwds.safe, if either exists.

+The encrypted file pwds.safe`and script can be safely shared between machines over public channels (Google Drive, Dropbox, etc).

 # Installation